 Raskolnikov reminds her that God lets it happen to other people.
 He even suggests that God doesn't exist.

-Sonia starts to crying and Raskolnikov tells her she's losing her mind.
+Sonia starts crying, and Raskolnikov tells her she's losing her mind.

 She can't abandon the children, she explains, but he can tell she's considered suicide before.